jet/propulsion/README.md

   1. `FeedSource`: Handles continual reading and checkpointing of events from a set of feeds ('tranches' of a 'source') that collectively represent a change data capture source from a custom system (roughly analogous to how a CosmosDB Container presents a changefeed).
 A `readTranches` function is expected to yield a `TrancheId` list; the Feed Source operates a logical reader thread per such tranche.
 Each individual Tranche is required to be able to represent its content as an incrementally retrievable change feed with a monotonically increasing `Index` per `FsCodec.ITimelineEvent` read from a given tranche.
   2. `PeriodicSource`: Handles regular crawling of an external datasource (such as a SQL database) where there is no way to isolate the changes since a given checkpoint (based on either the intrinsic properties of the data, or of the store itself).
 The source is expected to present its content as an `AsyncSeq` of `FsCodec.StreamName * FsCodec.IEventData * context`.
 Checkpointing occurs only when all events have been completely ingested by the Sink.
   3. `Prometheus`: Exposes reading statistics to Prometheus (including metrics from `SqlStreamStore.SqlStreamStoreSource` and `EventStoreDb.EventStoreSource`)
+  4. `FeedMonitor.AwaitSource`: Enables efficient waiting for completion of reaction processing within an integration test

 - `Propulsion.Kafka` [![NuGet](https://img.shields.io/nuget/v/Propulsion.Kafka.svg)](https://www.nuget.org/packages/Propulsion.Kafka/) Provides bindings for producing and consuming both streamwise and in parallel.
 Includes a standard codec for use with streamwise projection and consumption, `Propulsion.Kafka.Codec.NewtonsoftJson.RenderedSpan`.
 [Depends](https://www.fuget.org/packages/Propulsion.Kafka) on `FsKafka` v `1.7.0`-`1.9.99`, `Serilog`